laurecohen/laszlo/README.md

 ####Secret:

-Replace  `'Your consumer_key'`, etc. with your four keys in the file `param-sample.js` to start working.
+Replace  `'Your consumer_key'`, etc. with your four keys in the file `param-sample.js`.

 ___________________